Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Wait, did you just say dog foraging behavior?
-Isn't that something animals such as cows, horses and sheep do for the most part?
+Isn't foraging something animals such as cows, horses, and sheep do?
 That's what I thought the first time I learned about this term when I attended a class about dog behavior.
-I was used to hearing the term "forage" a lot when I owned horses as the term forage was used to depict the food used for horses and cattle.
+I was used to hearing the term "forage" a lot when I owned horses, as the term was used to depict the food used for horses and cattle.
 While it's true that the term ''forage" is used mostly for depicting horse and cattle feed, the active term "foraging" is used to depict the act of searching for food and provisions.

-Many canines in the wild are considered group foragers because they form social groups that allow them to engage in team-work to capture larger, dangerous prey.
-While this teamwork is helpful, the downside is that the canines must then compete for resources without spending too much energy in fighting.
-This applies more to wolves though.
-Domestic dogs are known for being scavengers more than hunters--at least, when it comes to hunting in the real sense of the word.
+Many canines in the wild are considered group foragers because they form social groups that allow them to engage in teamwork to capture larger, dangerous prey.
+While this teamwork is helpful, the downside is that the canines must then compete for resources without spending too much energy fighting.
+This applies more to wolves, though.
+Domestic dogs are known for being scavengers more than hunters—at least when it comes to hunting in the real sense of the word.
 More on this can be read in the article: "Are dogs hunters or scavengers?"

 Encouraging Dog Foraging Behaviors

 So how can you make Rover work for his food?
-No worries; you won't need to take him hunting for ducks with you all day!
+No worries—you won't need to take him hunting for ducks with you all day!
 There are many fun ways to keep your dog engaged and happy, and mostly, mentally stimulated.
 For instance, there are many toys on the market meant to keep your dog entertained as he works to get his food.
-Following are some:

 - Kongs: these are quite popular durable toys that are hollow so you can stuff them and the dog can work at "disemboweling" them.
 There are several Kong recipes with suggestions of freezing its contents or distributing it in layers.